srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     ~/certificates/private/iot-edge-device-ca-MyEdgeDeviceCA.key.pem
     ```

-    > [!NOTE] Now that the IoT Edge Device CA certificate has been generated, do not re-run the previous command that generates the root CA certificate.
+    > **Note**:  Now that the IoT Edge Device CA certificate has been generated, do not re-run the previous command that generates the root CA certificate.
 Doing so will overwrite the existing certificate with a new one that will no longer match the `MyEdgeDeviceCA` IoT Edge Device CA certificate that was just generated.

 1. To confirm that the Azure IoT Edge Runtime is installed on the VM, run the following command: